 Here are some photos as I convert a compact tractor type of Alternator to be hidden in my original generator case.

-going to need a bit of trimming
+will need a bit of trimming.

-laying it out.
+Laying it out.
 I bought a new piece of tubing for the case.
 5 inch O.D., .125 wall thickness.